Dreamland Beach Surf Spot

 You can always make your way to the local Warung but if you’re looking for something a bit more high-end, there are a number of restaurants in neighbouring hotels and areas.

 El Kabron Spanish Restaurant & Cliff Club offers spectacular views and a trendy vibe.
-A picturesque restaurant located high on the edge of a rugged cliff overlooking the Indian Ocean and surf breaks of Dreamland, Bingin and Impossibles.
+A picturesque restaurant and infinity pool located high on the edge of a rugged cliff overlooking the Indian Ocean and surf breaks of Dreamland, Bingin and Impossibles.
 This superb restaurant serves up tasty tapas and authentic Spanish and Mediterranean cuisine.
 A great spot for a cocktail and sunset.

 What else is there to do in the area other than surfing?